 Let’s face it.
 In the church, the frequent appearance of unhealthy food is an unspoken problem.
 Sure, we all know we “should” be eating better but then we don’t.
 It’s not that we don’t want to, it’s that we don’t want to enough.

-Are struggling to put your faith in your food choices?
-These Bible verses about healthy eating will help you apply the Word to your efforts by asking you the right questions…
+Are you struggling to put your faith in your food choices?
+These Bible verses about eating healthy will help you apply the Word to your efforts by asking you the right questions…

 Is it about what we eat?
 Should you eat a donut?
 What about the church potluck?

-As you will see, if we put first thing first, God will direct our eating so it glorifies Him.
-And, when He has given us the instruction, He provides the power to carry it out.
+As you’ll see, if we put first thing first–God will direct our eating so it glorifies Him.
+And, when He has given us the instruction through these scriptures on healthy eating, He provides the power to carry it out.

 10 Bible Verses About Healthy Eating